eranamar-zz/eranamar.github.io/_posts/2017-04-06-Memory-Efficient-Algorithm-for-Finding-Cycles-in-Graphs.markdown

 <a class="toc" name="toc-Section-1">1</a> Cycle Detection in Graphs
 </h1>
 <div class="Unindented">
-Somewhere in 2015, I encountered a nice algorithmic question during an interview for some algotreading company.
+Somewhere in 2015, I encountered a nice algorithmic question during an interview for an algotreading company.
 The question was <i>how one can decide if there is a cycle in an undirected connected graph</i>?
 There are two immediate answers here, the first is running <i>Breadth First Search (BFS)</i> on arbitrary node and memorizing the nodes that were already visited.
-The search ends either when the algorithm complete scanning the whole graph or when it reach some node twice, outputting “No” or “Yes” respectively.
-Another possible solution is by running <i>Depth First Search (DFS)</i> and keeping a variable to count the length of the path explored.
-The algorithm declare a cycle if the length of the path reach the number of vertices in the graph.
+The search ends either when the algorithm complete scanning the whole graph or when it reaches some node twice, outputting “No” or “Yes” respectively.
+Another possible solution is by running <i>Depth First Search (DFS)</i> and keeping a variable to count the length of the longest path explored.
+The algorithm declare a cycle if at any point in time the length of the path reaches the number of vertices in the graph.
 For the rest of this post, denote that number by <span class="MathJax_Preview"><script type="math/tex">
 n
 </script>
 </span>.
 </div>
 <div class="Indented">
-Those two solutions are simple, and more importantly, have the same <i>space complexity</i>.
-That is, both consumes around the same amount of working memory (in bits) ignoring the memory needed for the input and output of the algorithm.
+Those two solutions are simple, and more important for this discussion, have the same <i>space complexity</i>.
+That is, both consume around the same amount of working memory (in bits) ignoring the memory needed for the input and output of the algorithm.
 Even though DFS have implementation that requires less memory than BFS, ultimately both requires <span class="MathJax_Preview"><script type="math/tex">
 \Omega\left(n\log n\right)
 </script>
 </span> bits.
-One can justify the space complexity as follow: both algorithms has to keep track of their search (a queue in BFS and a stack is DFS) which potentially can be as large as the entire graph thus <span class="MathJax_Preview"><script type="math/tex">
+One can (informally) justify the aforementioned space complexity as follow: both algorithms have to keep track of their search (a queue in BFS and a stack is DFS) which potentially can be as large as the entire graph thus <span class="MathJax_Preview"><script type="math/tex">
 \Omega\left(n\right)
 </script>
 </span>, and each node need <span class="MathJax_Preview"><script type="math/tex">